Shift Five Common Negative Mindsets with Prenatal Coaching

 Mindset #5: Does your client think childbirth is an event that needs to be planned for and organized?

-Many expectant persons perceive childbirth as an event and enroll themselves, or their doula, as project managers, thinking “I need to get the task done and achieve the result – best event.
+Many expectant persons perceive childbirth as an event and enroll themselves, or their doula, as project managers, thinking, “I need to get the task done and achieve the result – best event.
 However, the unpredictability of childbirth makes it impossible to apply the project approach to it.
 There are so many variables involved in childbirth that we cannot control – the physiology and anatomy of the mother, the coping and collaboration of the baby with the birth process, fetal position, and many more.

 Coaching Strategy #5

 When we help our clients to perceive childbirth as a process, they understand that they can only be accountable for their optimal performance and not how things went.
 Transformational birth coaches can facilitate this clarity during the process of writing the birth plan.
 You can help your clients to have a vision of their birth process rather than a preference list.
 I like introducing this concept to my clients by talking about a shopping list.
-If shopping is a project and I came home not buying 3 items on my list- two items that I didn’t find and one that I forgot to buy- then my project has not been successful.
-However, if shopping is an experience or a process, then with the same outcome I can be satisfied if I’m acknowledging that I ran into an old friend and saw a rainbow on the way back home.
+If shopping is a project and I come home not buying 3 items on my list- two items that I didn’t find and one that I forgot to buy- then my project has not been successful.
+However, if shopping is an experience or a process, then with the same outcome, I can be satisfied if I’m acknowledging that I ran into an old friend and saw a rainbow on the way back home.

 Accountability to the process with no attachment to the outcomes is a game-changing principle in birth support.
 Birth support figures often are natural birth activists who idealize natural childbirth.
 Coaching for childbirth is a transformational process during which birth clients learn to be accountable, but only for what’s in their control.
 They can own their actions toward achieving their desired birth, but they can’t be accountable for the outcome.
 In this respect, it is the best preparation, not only for childbirth but for what follows – parenting.
 Transformational birth coaches manifest and model this understanding throughout the prenatal coaching process.
 By doing so, they increase their clients’ chances of high satisfaction with how they conduct themselves, all the way from conceiving to postpartum.